naglissul/npw/blog/2023-11-06-on-teaching.md

 ## A few ideas that could possibly make a huge impact on education

 I've always had a question in my mind, an unsolved mystery - why math and other science is so damn easy, but yet so many students fail it?
-I am no special person - not some kind of genius, and many others could achieve much more than I had.
+I am no special person - not some kind of genius, and <!-- truncate --> many others could achieve much more than I had.
 And everything seems so simple as you get an explanation from peer student.
 And so damn dificult as you learn everything by the pace of an average Lithianian school.

 I tried tutoring, also tried teaching - but is probably seems obvious, that you cannot change a lot in education by makiing difference only when you spend your own time.
 A lot of your own time.
 And not using what other people have already created/invented.